VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/File/Objects/DeleteFileCommandType.md

 # DeleteFileCommandType ==~object~==

-The `DeleteFileCommandType` defines the input structure for deleting a file.
+This type defines the input structure for deleting a file.

 ## Fields